carloacu/onsem/README.md

 To have the "micro" button working in the gui, you need to start the Speech To Text either in french or in english but not in both languages at the same time.

+The following command lines should be run from the repository root folder.

 ### To start it in french